 AhR, hijacked to progress and sustain cancer

-The aryl hydrocarbon receptor (AhR) is normally present in many epithelial cells where it can be activated many different ligands.
-In normal tissues, AhR activity is involved in (amongst others) managing inflammation and metabolizing exogenous toxins.
-For example, Poly Aromatic hydrocarbonsand (PAHs) are known activators of AhR.
+The aryl hydrocarbon receptor (AhR) is normally present in epithelial cells where it can be activated by various ligands.
+In normal tissues, AhR activity is involved in managing inflammation and metabolizing exogenous toxins.
+For example, Poly Aromatic Hydrocarbons (PAHs) are known activators of AhR.